Modos-Labs/Glider/README.md

 ![color-des](assets/color_des.jpg)

 In the above photo, the DES pixel arrangement is the same as the OLPC XO-1.
+Notably, many Eink's Kaleido 3 (but not all) also uses the same pixel arrangement.

 Having no subpixel / each pixel only has 1 color doesn't necessarily mean that the effective resolution needs to be divided by 3.
 This arrangement is slightly more "efficient" than the RGB strip in terms of perceptive resolution.
 You can find a more detailed analysis in the paper Comparing the Effective Resolution of Various RGB Subpixel Layout.